snirye/ILrail-bar/README.md

 ## Usage

 1. **Initial Setup**: When you first launch the app, it will appear in your menu bar with a train icon
+2. **View Trains**: Click the icon to open a popover with upcoming train information
+3. **Preferences**: Click the "Preferences" button in the popover to configure your stations, refresh interval, and alerts
+4. **Quick Actions**:
-2. **Select Stations**: Click the icon and select "Preferences..." to choose your departure and arrival stations
+   - Use the "Reverse Direction" button (↔) to swap departure and arrival stations
+   - Click on a train listing to copy its details to your clipboard

 ## Privacy